What Are Some of the Best Jobs I Can Get with a Communication Degree?

 Communication Job Outlook

-According to the Bureau of Labor Statistics, employment opportunities in communication occupations are projected to increase 14% from 2020 to 2030, which is considerably faster than the average for all occupations in general.
-This projection results in approximately 151,500 new jobs available.
+According to the Bureau of Labor Statistics, employment opportunities in communication occupations are projected to increase each year, with an average of 114,300 new openings per year.

 Job Opportunities for Communication Graduates

 The versatility of your communication skills will allow you to seek a career in many industries, and it will ensure that you remain highly valued by their employers.
-Some of the industries that posted the most communication-related positions in the last 3 years include: Higher Education, Advertising and Public Relations, Management and Technical Consulting, General Hospitals, and Insurance Carriers.
+Some of the industries that posted the most communication-related positions in recent years include: higher education, advertising and public relations, management and technical consulting, general hospitals, and insurance carriers.

 Job opportunities for Communication graduates include: